jeszeo24/connectED/README.md

     - DB_USER=root
     - DB_PASS=root`

 4. In the server folder terminal, type `npm run migrate`.
-This will create the DB table for the dapp and add a couple of default records.
+This will create the DB table for the app and add a couple of default records.

 ## Run the Demo

 1. In the server terminal, type `npm start` to start the server.
-1. In the client terminal, type `npm start` to start the client.
+2. In the client terminal, type `npm start` to start the client.
-1. Point your browser at `http://localhost:3000`.
+3. Point your browser at `http://localhost:3000`.

-~Side note: feel free to create new branches and you can ignore anything that is commented out~

  _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._